Programs

 Applicants must:

-• Be registered at the time of application as a full- or part-time student in a Canadian post-secondary institution;
+• Be registered at the time of application as a full- or part-time student in a Canadian post-secondary institution OR have entered the field of evaluation in the last five years and be working in Canada/ for a Canadian organization

-Individual or group projects will be considered.
-In the case of group projects, the cash award is shared.
+Individual or multi-author will be considered.
+In the case of multi-author projects, the cash award is shared.
 If a group project is selected to receive a SEEK Award, one member of the group will be financially supported to attend the CES Conference and receive the Award on behalf of the group.
-One member of the group, selected by the group, will receive the one-year CESEF membership.

 Applications